fzkhan19/linkedin-bulk-remove-connections/README.md

 Steps:
 1. Go to https://www.linkedin.com/mynetwork/invite-connect/connections/
 2. Open Developer Console (Press F12)
-3. Go to console and paste this in:
+3. Go to console and paste this in and press Enter↩:

 ```js
 var JQ = $ ;